Bed Bath & Beyond reports surprise drop in quarterly same-store sales

-June 27 (Reuters) - Bed Bath & Beyond reported a surprise drop in same-store sales for the first quarter on Wednesday, as the home furnishings retailer faces intense competition from online and off-price retailers.
+(Reuters) - Bed Bath & Beyond (BBBY.O) reported a surprise drop in quarterly same-store sales on Wednesday, as the home furnishings retailer faces intense competition from online and off-price retailers, sending its shares down nearly 9 percent in after-market trading.

 The company reported a 0.6 percent drop in same-store sales, while analysts were expecting a rise of 0.06 percent, according to Thomson Reuters I/B/E/S.